Nolan Gorman Player Props: Cardinals vs. Giants

 Nolan Gorman At The Plate

-- Gorman leads St. Louis in total hits (52) this season while batting .257 with 25 extra-base hits.
+- Gorman leads St. Louis with 53 hits, batting .257 this season with 25 extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 83rd, his on-base percentage ranks 70th, and he is 14th in the league in slugging.

-- He has homered in 21.7% of his games this season, and 6.5% of his chances at the plate.
+- He ranks 83rd in batting average, 72nd in on base percentage, and 15th in slugging among the qualifying hitters in MLB.

-- Gorman has had at least one RBI in 40.0% of his games this year (24 of 60), with more than one RBI 12 times (20.0%).
-He has also accounted for three or more of his team's runs in six contests.
+- Gorman has driven home a run in 24 games this season (39.3%), including more than one RBI in 19.7% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.